jadewarm/Digital-Concept-Tutorial/second.md

 When you add one, two, and eight together, the answer is eleven.
 So, eleven is 1011 in binary.

 Click [here](alphabet.md) to learn how binary code can be translated into the English alphabet!
+If you are having trouble, click [here](start.md) to go back to the first lesson.